Fairy tern: Predation

 Fairy terns are predated on by small mammals, which may eat adults, chicks and eggs.
 In Australia, the presence of semi-wild cats threatens the already declining population of Australian fairy terns.
 Likewise, in New Zealand, non-native invasive mammalian species including rats, mustelids, hedgehogs and cats, predate on fairy terns.
 As with fairy terns, non-native mammalian predation is a common issue for vulnerable endemic birds in New Zealand, and is a key focus for conversation.

 Fairy tern chicks and eggs are also at risk of avian predation.
 Specifically, birds including harrier hawks and black backed gulls will eat chicks and eggs.
 The only defence against predation for fairy tern chicks is their cryptic colouration, which allows them to camouflage with seashells that surround their nests.
 This contributes to a high level of chick mortality that threatens the decreasing population of fairy terns, particularly for the endangered New Zealand and New Caledonian subspecies.

 Human Disturbance

 Human disturbance poses a great threat to fairy terns.
 Particularly during the breeding season, human activity puts fairy terns at risk of further population decrease, disrupting nesting and breeding behaviours to ultimately reduce breeding success.
 The New Zealand Department of Conservation warns of the danger of human activation including dog walking, drone use, bonfires, vehicular beach use, horse riding, and recreational beach activities in fairy tern breeding areas.
 These disturbances have been known to not only disrupt breeding behaviours, but to scare fairy terns away from their nests, causing fairy terns to abandon their eggs, leaving them vulnerable to predation as well as embryo death due to thermal exposure.
-For this reason, conversation efforts are being made to reduce human disturbance towards fairy terns.
+For this reason, conservation efforts are being made to reduce human disturbance towards fairy terns.